asungur/LS_backend/ls170/study_notes.md

 * We use `?` character to mark the beginning of the **query string**.
 * `item=book` is a parameter name/value pair.
-* we can chain query paramters with `&` reserved character.
+* We can chain query paramters with `&` reserved character.

 ## URL encoding and its use